agnesmaria1/Algorithmic-Trading/README.md

 <img width="387" alt="Screen Shot 2022-09-08 at 7 19 31 AM" src="https://user-images.githubusercontent.com/105394703/189468553-50036e34-9262-4466-b488-7c4949bc501b.png">

 Graphic shown below is after tuning the offset to 5 months from our baseline of 3 months.
+As you can see incresing the training windows gives the model more accuracy of the prediction overtime.
+The gap between the actual and strategy return are slowly closer.
+The model is more confident is giving the accuracy returns.

 <img width="384" alt="1" src="https://user-images.githubusercontent.com/105394703/189565185-b43e12d5-d605-46be-8d78-308b03f1be6f.png">